AryanK1511/OOP345-Seneca/README.md

 - WS04 : 9.5 / 10 <br />
 Copy assignment operator doesn't have a clause to validate the source object's resources before allocating memory in the case it's nullptr / set the current object's resource to nullptr if required.
 - WS05 : 9.25 / 10
 For the alternatives to the book/move duplication go into more depth of how it would be generally arranged/done.
 For example with the base class route, what would go in there and what was be in book/movie?
 Particular to this workshop the presence of the default constructor is necessary as there are objects make of movie/book that are default constructed.
 Where are these instances?
+- WS06 : 8 / 10
+m_dept is a public data member in Employee that supplies the value of m_department to Professor but there shouldn't be a notion of this in Employee and Professor should deal with the reading of that data from the file in its constructor.
+As the trim functionality is used multiple times and that there's a utils module it should be placed there to avoid and included to avoid repetition of code
+- WS07 : 9.5 / 10
+What is the reason as to why std::list can't be used with std::sort but rather use a member function?

 # Disclaimer
 Please don't just copy the code mindlessly without trying to solve the problems yourself, it's totally pointless if you actually wanna learn how to write software and a blatant violation of the [Academic Integrity](https://www.senecacollege.ca/about/policies/academic-integrity-policy.html) policy of the course.